Reports Parasite Control FAQ

 Parasites survive by attacking animals for nourishment.
 They live in or on the body, benefiting from food and protection, while the animal suffers.
 Common parasites like ticks and fleas live on an animal’s skin or hidden in their fur, while internal parasites like worms live inside the body.

-For internal parasites, which can lead to malnutrition and other diseases.
-For external parasites, common symptoms include skin irritation, bites, insects burrowed into the of hair or appetite.
-Animals will often itch in areas where external parasites are present, which may worsen skin issues leading to sores and other wounds.
+Common symptoms of internal parasites can include appetite loss, diarrhea and extreme fatigue, while external parasites can lead to irritated skin, bites and hair loss.
+Animals will often itch in areas where external parasites are present, which may worsen skin issues leading to sores and bleeding.

-Furthermore, parasites like ticks often serve as ‘vectors’ of disease.
+Furthermore, parasites like ticks often serve as ‘vectors’.
 This means they can carry a disease and transmit it to the animal through a bite.
-Certain parasites can also spread illness from pets to people, which puts pet owners at risk.
+Certain parasites can also infect both animals and people, which puts pet owners at risk.

 Are parasites common in pets?

-For instance, groups like the Companion Animal Parasite Council (CAPC) in the US and the European Scientific Counsel for Companion Animal Parasites (ESCCAP) in the EU track the movement of parasites and the infections they can cause.
+For instance, groups like the Companion Animal Parasite Council (CAPC) in the US and the European Scientific Counsel for Companion Animal Parasites (ESCCAP) in the EU track the movement of parasites.
 ESSCAP’s maps show a risk of parasites in every EU nation, while the CAPC receives millions of positive parasite diagnoses each year.
 This work is supported by academic research as well.

 A study found that in 85% of U.S. dog parks, at least one dog tested positive for intestinal parasites.